frederic-perez/AmE-dictionary/data/dictionary.md

 __make rounds__
 __make someone tick__ _We’ve never captured one of them, and consequentlydon’t know what makes them tick._
 __make strides__ _idiom_ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
-__make up one's mind__ _idiom_ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _"The time to make up your mind about people is never." -- The Philadelphia Story_
+__make up one’s mind__ _idiom_ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _"The time to make up your mind about people is never." -- The Philadelphia Story_
 __make waves__ _idiom_ :four: (making waves) Cause a disturbance or controversy. _We've finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.
 __make-or-break__ _adj_ :two::hammer:
 __makeover__ _n_ :two::hammer: _LinkedIn profile makeover._
 __makeshift__ _adj_ :eight: Being a crude and temporary expedient.
-__makeup date__ _Today's game has been postponed; no makeup date has been snnounced._
+__makeup date__ _Today’s game has been postponed; no makeup date has been snnounced._
 __makeup game__
 __maki__ _n_
 __maladaptive__ _adj_ Showing faulty adaptation.